Standards Of Practice

 USDA Food Safety Inspection Service (FSIS) Hazard Analysis

-Critical Control Point (HACCP) based programs used in
+Critical Control Points (HACCP) based programs used in

-packing plate.
+packing plants.
 HACCP offers concepts useful in a pre-harvest

 setting to control safety and quality defects.
 HACCP